redwoodjs/redwood/docs/docs/auth/clerk.md

 This installs all the packages, writes all the files, and makes all the code modifications you need.
 For a detailed explanation of all the api- and web-side changes that aren't exclusive to Clerk, see the top-level [Authentication](../authentication.md) doc.
-There is one Clerk-specific thing we'll get to, but for now, let's focus on Clerk's side of things.
+There's one Clerk-specific thing we'll get to, but for now, let's focus on Clerk's side of things.

 If you don't have a Clerk account yet, now's the time to make one: navigate to https://clerk.dev and sign up, then create an application.
-The defaults are good enough to get us going, but feel free to configure things as you wish.
-Next we'll get the application's API keys from its dashboard.
+The defaults are good enough to get us going, but feel free to configure things as you wish. we'll get the application's API keys from its dashboard next.

 :::note we'll only focus on the development instance